 This course will introduce the medical assistant's role in obtaining patient histories, maintaining medical asepsis, assisting in physical exams for all of the medical specialties and in minor office surgery, collecting laboratory specimens, and performing vital signs.
 Students will develop an understanding of pathophysiology and prepare and implement appropriate patient educational tools.
-(3 lec, 2 lab) Prerequisites: BIO 127, MAS 101, BMT 113
+(3 lec, 2 lab) Prerequisites or Corequisites: MAS 101, BMT 113 BIO 127